Network-Technology-Academy-Institute/DataVisualization_kentdlee/_build/html/_sources/index.rst.txt

 popular and is used widely for data acquisition.

 The Requests library can be used for screen scraping.
 See this tutorial on `Screen Scraping with the Requests Library <https://docs.python-guide.org/scenarios/scrape/>`_ for help on doing this.
+The other common framework for screen scraping is called `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/bs4/doc/>`_.

 Another use of the Requests Library is for accessing API's on the web.
 An API is an Application Programming Interface.
 A Web-based API is generally implemented as a RESTful API.
 RESTful interfaces